MindsGaming/mtcg/public/games/infinity/index.md

 13. The language learning module will learn the needs of the user and activate content packs as needed according to the conversation.
 14. The learning language module is always improving its language understanding and network capabilities by using machine learning algorithms designed for conversation using past data provided by the user and learning how to use similar content packs in unison as well as speak for the learning module as Bukowski.
 15. Developers can login and evaluate the Imagination network without interacting with the Imagination network for maintenance and functionality testing.
-16. The user can manually log themselves and the learning language module out of the system using the words "logout", "log off", or "end session".
+16. The user can manually log themselves and the learning language module out of the system using the words "logout", "log off", "end session", "bye" or "goodbye".

 Imagination Network content packs, these packs may vary depending on the language module, both the user and language module can use content packs.
 Users can add personal content packs at any time by using the content pack format following the word install.